sawa2d2/k8s-on-kvm/okd/README.md

 Then http://localhost:9000/ shows all the machine status (login by `admin:test`).

-## Enable to access to the cluster from clients on your home network
+## Enable to access to the cluster from external clients
-Add the records to DNS in your home network to enable to access to external client.
+Add a records to your DNS on your home network to enable to access from external clients to a cluster.
+This is an example record that a host has IP `192.168.8.10`:
 ```
-address=/ocp4.example.com/ip.of.your.host
+address=/ocp4.example.com/192.168.8.10
 ```

 ![Publishing services](./images/publish.drawio.png)